 We shall begin at the main entrance to the Staatsoper opera house, since you can reach this easily from just about anywhere: either on foot from the centre or via trams to Oper/Karlsplatz (lines 1, 2, D, 62 and 71) or subway to Karlsplatz (U1, U2 and U4).

-Incidentally, if you’d prefer to tour the city from the comfort of a seat, then the opera house is a main stop for Vienna’s hop on hop off buses.
+Incidentally, if you’d prefer to tour the city from the comfort of a seat, then the opera house is also a main stop for Vienna’s hop on hop off buses.

 Route map